Asymptotics of the ground state energy of heavy molecules and related topics. II: Smooth approximation

-\item In the next subsubsections we expand this zone to one defined by $\mu \le \hbar^{-\frac{1}{3}}$\,\footnote{ Or even to $\mu \le \hbar^{-\frac{3}{5}}$ under non-degeneracy assumption (\ref{25-3-32}) with $\gamma=\ell$, in particular, in the atomic case.} but for trace term we still need a separate analysis as $\mu \lesssim 1$; \item The same estimates hold as we replace in all expressions (\ref{25-3-23})--(\ref{25-3-27}) $P$ by $P_B$;
+\item In the next subsubsections we expand this zone to one defined by $\mu \le h^{-\frac{1}{3}}$\,\footnote{ Or even to $\mu \le h^{-\frac{3}{5}}$ under non-degeneracy assumption (\ref{26-3-34}) with $\gamma=\ell$, in particular, in the atomic case.} but for trace term we still need a separate analysis as $\mu \lesssim 1$.